 |April 1||Provision for Warranties||300|

 The debit to the provision for warranties account reduces this liability balance, reflecting a reduction in anticipated future warranty claims.
-While the credit of the bank account of course reflects the money paid back to the customer.
+At the same time, the credit of the bank account mirrors the money paid back to the customer.

 Replacement of Product for Customer

 The second scenario is where ABC Ltd replaces the widget instead of repairing it.

 The debit reduces the provision liability while the credit to the inventory asset account reflects the reduction in stock held.
 The debit and credit are a widget’s cost price rather than the sale price, in the example above.